A Bayesian multivariate extreme value mixture model: Multivariate extreme mixture model

-To visualize our model, Figure \ref{fig:plot_BEMM} depicts a two-dimensional representation of the density in~\eqref{eq:pdf}.
-The dashed segments at $X_1=u_1$ and $X_2=u_2$ demarcate the boundary between the bulk and the tail, as well as the discontinuities within the density function.
-This is evidenced by the abrupt alteration in the density contour lines upon traversing this boundary.
-Furthermore, we can also visualize the marginal densities; consider, for instance, the density of $X_1$ in the left-hand plot.
-When $X_1 > u_1 = 5.7$, the marginal density is entirely constituted by the bivariate GPD, indicated by the triangular lines.
-Conversely, when $X_1 < 5.7$, the marginal density becomes a mixture of both the bivariate GPD (triangular lines) and the bivariate normal distribution (elliptical lines). {This means that although the bulk follows a multivariate normal distribution, the marginal bulk distribution $f_i(x_i|x_i<u_i)$ is generally not normally distributed. }
+Figure \ref{fig:plot_BEMM} shows a two-dimensional representation of the density in~\eqref{eq:pdf}.
+The dashed lines at $X_1 = u_1$ and $X_2 = u_2$ mark the boundary between the bulk and tail regions, as well as the discontinuities in the density.
+These discontinuities are visible as abrupt changes in the contour lines when crossing the threshold.
+Although the sharp change in density at the threshold may appear artificial, its practical effect is minimal for small sample sizes.
+Figure~\ref{fig:plot_BEMM} also helps to interpret the marginal densities.
+For example, in the left-hand panel, the marginal density $f_{1}(x_1)$ behaves as follows.
+For $X_1 > u_1 = 5.7$, the tail region is modelled entirely by the bivariate GPD, so the conditional marginal $f_1(x_1 \mid x_1 > u_1)$ reduces to a univariate GPD.
+For $X_1 < u_1$, the marginal density $f_1(x_1 \mid x_1 < u_1)$ is obtained by integrating $x_2$ out of a mixture of the bivariate GPD (triangular contours) and the bivariate normal distribution (elliptical contours).
+In this sense, our framework extends the univariate approach of \citet{donascimentoSemiparametricBayesianApproach2012} to the multivariate case, with both methods combining a mixture of parametric bulk distributions with a univariate GPD for the tail in the marginal analysis.

-As we can see from~\eqref{eq:pdf}, the tail behavior of our model is completely determined by the mGPD; therefore, our multivariate extreme mixture model has solid theoretical foundations to describe multivariate extremes. {Properties of the mGPD, such as GPD conditional margins, are transferred to our model.
-Furthermore, extremal dependence can be directly characterized by $h_{\boldsymbol{U}}$, and} {if all component exceeds the threshold, our model is in the MDA of an mGEVD.
-This last result is stated in the following proposition, and its proof is deferred to the {appendix}.} \begin{prop} Let $F$ be a distribution with a density function as defined in \eqref{eq:pdf}.
-Then, its MDA falls in the following two cases:\\ 1.
-If all components exceed the threshold, $F$ is in the MDA of some mGEVD.\\ 2.
-Conversely, if no components or only part of the components exceed the threshold, $F$ is not in the MDA of any mGEVD. \end{prop}
+As shown in~\eqref{eq:pdf}, the tail behaviour of our model is entirely determined by the mGPD.
+Consequently, our multivariate extreme mixture model inherits all theoretical properties of the mGPD, including threshold stability, GPD conditional margins, and sum-stability under shape constraints \citep{kiriliouk2019peaks}.
+In particular, our model lies in the max-domain of attraction of an mGEVD, a result that follows directly from Theorem 2.2 of~\cite{rootzenMultivariateGeneralizedPareto2006}.
+A formal statement and proof are provided in Section \ref{sec:appendix-proofs} of the Supplementary Materials.
+As a consequence, our model is always asymptotically dependent; that is, the coefficient

+is strictly positive.
+This implies that the model may introduce bias when the underlying data exhibit asymptotic independence (i.e., $\chi = 0$ as $r \rightarrow 1^-$).
+In practice, however, the distinction between weak asymptotic dependence and complete asymptotic independence is often ambiguous, particularly in low-dimensional and small-sample settings.
+Our simulation results demonstrate that the model can still provide reasonable estimates even when the data are asymptotically independent.

-\section{Bayesian Inference}
+\section{Bayesian inference}